The submerged UXO -- A 500-pound WW II aerial bomb

 The nose section of the submerged UXO.

 People have asked how I spotted the bomb.
-The answer has several parts.
-The first is luck, and looking in the right direction.
-Second, my peripheral vision is attuned to motion and to unusual colors and shapes, which often suggest a photo opportunity.
+The answer has three parts.
+The first is luck: looking in the right place at the right time.
+Second, while diving I watch for motion and unusual colors and shapes, which often suggest a photo opportunity.
 Finally, the submerged UXO was big, and its profile included circles and ruler-straight lines, which are rare in nature.

-I’ve also been asked if I touched the device.
+I’ve also been asked if I handled the device.
 I’m from the “look but don’t touch” school of diving, so handling the submerged UXO never entered my mind.

 On September 21, the EOD officer asked if I could join a team of police divers in a search operation.
 I immediately agreed.
 But this presented a new question: Could I find the bomb again?